xetxezarreta/explainable_anomaly_detection/README.md

 # Explainable-Anomaly-Detection
-Shapley Values of Reconstruction Errors of PCA for Explaining Anomaly Detection.
+Shapley Values of Reconstruction Errors for Explaining Anomaly Detection.

 Local explanations of which feature tends to have a higher or lower reconstruction error.